-Ja Du, born a white male named Adam, now considers himself a Filipino.
-Turns out the purple ride he drives around in is called a Tuk Tuk, an Asian-derived vehicle used for public transit in the Philippines he says.
+Ja Du, born a white male named Adam, now considers himself Filipino.
+Turns out, the purple ride he drives around in is called a Tuk Tuk, an Asian-derived vehicle used for public transit in the Philippines he says.

 Ja Du is part of a small, but growing community of people who considers themselves transracial.
-It refers to someone born one race, but identifies with another.
+It refers to someone born as one race, but identifies as another.

 “Whenever I’m around the music, around the food, I feel like I’m in my own skin,” he said.